SsahilSharma/My-first-project/README.md

 # My-first-project
 This is my first project on GitHub.
-This project is abhout an E-commerce website.
+This project is about an E-commerce website.